CRED-CLUB/kong-plugin-qos-classifier/README.md

 ## Configuring the plugin

-The plugin has the following configuraion object:
+The plugin has the following configuration object:
 ```
 {
   "config": {